carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 * Use `renv::restore()` to install packages recorded in the lockfile.
 ```

 If this happens, simply run `renv::restore()` from the console pane to download and install the package versions needed to match the project's requirements.
-For example, if the project uses tidyverse 1.3.2 and you have an older version tidyverse 1.3.1 installed on our computer, renv will upgrade your RStudio installation to tidyverse 1.3.2.
+For example, if the project uses tidyverse 1.3.2 and you have an older version tidyverse 1.3.1 installed on your computer, renv will upgrade your RStudio installation to tidyverse 1.3.2.
 (This works conversely as well: if the project uses an older version of a package you have installed, renv will attempt to download and install the older version for you.
 Don't worry about losing the newer version.  renv ensures that all versions of all packages remain installed on your computer, available to be used by projects as needed.)

 A few more points on using renv.
 To start using renv on a new project, run these commands in the console pane: